ads91/riskengine/README.md

 ### Curves
 **key: curves**

 A curve is a one-dimensional representation of dates (tenors) against rates.
-The tenors can be strings or numeric the rates are to be numeric.
+The tenors can be strings or numeric and the rates must be numeric.
 An example curve is as follows

 ```json
 {